Raging 5-alarm blaze rips through cluster of commercial, residential buildings in Quincy

 As many as 30 people were evacuated from their homes.

-Motorists are being urged to avoid the area as crews work to overhaul the wreckage.
+Motorists were urged to avoid the area as crews worked to overhaul the wreckage.

-Newport Avenue has been blocked off between Beale and Brock streets.
-Newport Avenue is also closed at Furnace Brook Parkway.

-Streets in the neighborhood are expected to remain closed through the evening commute.

 Firefighters from several surrounding communities, including Boston, responded to the scene.